-The examples shown in the last few slides were of conceptual models of pure convergence and divergence on a single point in space.
-This was also shown in the real-life downburst signature you just saw.
+The examples shown in the last few slides were of pure convergence and divergence on a single point in space.
 However, areas of convergence and divergence can also focus along a linear feature.

 Here is a basic diagram of a convergent velocity signature focused along a linear feature.
 As you can see here, both the maxima still lie along the same radial with the outbound velocity maximum closest to the RDA.
 The exception is that these maxima are elongated across a number of radials at about the same range from the RDA.